By Gaby Ndongo (5 mins read)

 Due to this persistence, there is a likelihood of several students having ADHD during their years of study at a higher educational institution.

 Educational institutions often help students through their psychological centres.
 Wits University, for instance, has the Counselling and Careers Development Unit (commonly referred to as CCDU); as mentioned, UJ avails services through PsyCad.
 TOJ

 ADHD Helpline: 0800 55 44 33

 Reporting by Gaby Ndongo.
 Edititng by Magnificent Mndebele and Kupakwashe Kambasha.
-Feature image: “My only problem is that if I get multiple assignments at once I’ll do impeccably well on the first one and terribly on the next one,” Basheera Phiri explains.
-Image courtesy to Gaby Ndongo.
+Feature image consists of Basheera Phiri, who explains, “My only problem is that if I get multiple assignments at once I’ll do impeccably well on the first one and terribly on the next one.”
+Feature image courtesy to Gaby Ndongo.